WRF-Fire-UNR/UNR-WRF-FIRE/docs/source/Real.rst

 .. _real:

 =================================
-How to run WRF-Fire in Real Cases
+How to Run WRF-Fire in Real Cases
 =================================

 .. note::